railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 * delivery order (or freight note), confirmed when the transporter has delivered the item to a customer.

-You use the following stock move in Open ERP to simulate these operations:
+You use the following stock move in OpenERP to simulate these operations:

 * Packing Note: Stock > Output,